MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

     - **Sexual**: Sexually explicit or abusive language.
     - **Self-harm**: Language that describes or encourages self-harm.

-    Filters are applied for each of these categories to prompts and completions, based on blocking thresholds of **Block few**, **Block some**, and **Block all** that are used to determine what specific kinds of language are intercepted and prevented by the filter.
+    Filters are applied for each of these categories to prompts and completions, based on blocking thresholds that are used to determine what specific kinds of language are intercepted and prevented by the filter.

     Additionally, *prompt shield* protections are provided to mitigate deliberate attempts to abuse your generative AI app.

-1. Change the threshold for each category of input filter to **Block all**.
+1. Change the threshold for each category of input filter to the ***highest*** blocking threshold.

-1. On the **Output filter** page, review the settings that can be applied to output responses, and change the threshold for each category to **Block all**.
+1. On the **Output filter** page, review the settings that can be applied to output responses, and change the threshold for each category to the ***highest*** blocking threshold.

-1. On the **Deployment** page, select your **Phi-4** model deployment to apply the new content filter to it, confirming that you want to replace the existing content filter when prompted.
+1. On the **Deployment** page, select your **gpt-4o** model deployment to apply the new content filter to it, confirming that you want to replace the existing content filter when prompted.

 1. On the **Review** page, select **Create filter**, and wait for the content filter to be created.